fsvieira/zebradb-core/README.md

     * The the fact would be valid and the query:
       * ?(man ' ' 'man), returns:
       * (man (person filipe) (male filipe) filipe)
-* Negation, its true if a negated query doens't exist, negation querys are hidden and are not considered to unification,
+* Negation, its true if a negated query doesn't exist, negation queries are hidden and are not considered for unification,
   * Ex:
     * (equal 'x 'x)
     * (color yellow)